jimu-gh/Kashi/README.md

 <img src="screens/3.png" alt="Select / Copy JSON" width="650">

-Paste (⌘V) directly into the BetterTouchTool Configuration window.
+Click somewhere on the trigger list (left column, striped), and Paste (⌘V) directly into the BetterTouchTool Configuration window.
 The new widget will appear in your list.

 <img src="screens/4.png" alt="Paste JSON Into BTT Configuration Window" width="650">

-That's it!
+Depending on how your Python is installed, the widget may already be working.
+If not, do Step 4 below to configure the widget's parameters.

+### Step 4: Set Widget Parameters

+The Launch Path parameter must direct to your Python 3 install.
+[PATH](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html) will also work.

+&nbsp;&nbsp;&nbsp;Default - "/Library/Frameworks/Python.framework/Versions/3.7/bin/python3.7"

+The second parameter must refer to Python's "site-packages" folder containing Python modules.

+&nbsp;&nbsp;&nbsp;Default - "/Library/Frameworks/Python.Framework/Versions/3.7/lib/Python3.7/site-packages"

 Lyrics for the currently playing song should now appear on the Touch Bar.
 Enjoy! 🎉

 ## History

-&nbsp;&nbsp;11.30.19 Updated for macOS Catalina
+&nbsp;&nbsp;&nbsp;11.30.19 Updated for macOS Catalina

-&nbsp;&nbsp;6.23.19 YouTube and browser support added
+&nbsp;&nbsp;&nbsp;6.23.19 YouTube and browser support added

-&nbsp;&nbsp;12.03.18 Initial release
+&nbsp;&nbsp;&nbsp;12.03.18 Initial release

 ## Resources